 Jeff Rothschild, Vice President of Technology, Facebook

 Facebook has grown into one of the largest sites on the Internet today serving over 200 billion pages per month.
 The nature of social data makes engineering a site for this level of scale a particularly challenging proposition.
-In this presentation, I will discuss the aspects of social data that present challenges for scalability and will describe the the core architectural components and design principles that Facebook has used to address these challenges.
-In addition, I will discuss emerging technologies that offer new opportunities for building cost-effective high performance web architectures.
+In this presentation, I will discuss the aspects of social data that present challenges for scalability and will describe the core architectural components and design principles that Facebook has used to address these challenges.
+Also, I will discuss emerging technologies that offer new opportunities for building cost-effective, high performance web architectures.